 - Have you updated your policy to reflect any updates to the boat?
 For example, a new stereo system, electronics, or engine upgrade.

 - If you will be trailering your boat do you have ample coverage while your boat is on the trailer?

 - New Operators: Do you have a new driver in your home this year?
 Before you put new operators at the helm, make sure they are comfortable with the boat.
 Seriously consider enrolling them in a boating class.

 - Education: Spring is a great time of year to review boating safety with your family, including rescue basics, signs of drowning, what to do in the event of an accident, and general boating protocol.

 - Unfamiliar waters: Know the water in which you will be boating.

 - If water temperatures are cold, do you have an extra set of dry clothes

 - Is the area known for floating debris or sandbars?

 - Are your boating charts updated?

 Completing your spring boating checklist will leave you confident and better prepared to have a great time out on the water.
 Take the time to run through the tasks and address any relevant to you.
 In the long run, it’s well worth the effort.
-For a complimentary review of your boat insurance, contact Global Marine Insurance.
+Click here for a quick boat insurance quote.